-This study uses a combined set of hydrographic, oxygen and velocity data, which consists of (i) repeat shipboard and moored observations, (ii) the hydrographic climatology MIMOC (monthly, isopycnal and mixed-layer ocean climatology), (iii) float observations provided by the Argo program and (iv) satellite derived surface velocities provided by Aviso.
+This study uses a combined set of hydrographic, oxygen and velocity data, which consists of (i) repeat shipboard and moored observations, (ii) the MIMOC (monthly, isopycnal and mixed-layer ocean climatology), (iii) float observations provided by the Argo program and (iv) satellite derived surface velocities provided by Aviso.
 Further, data products of the different oxygen budget terms are used, which were derived in recent studies.

-2.1 Repeat ship sections along 23°W
+2.1 Repeat ship sections along 23° W

-Hydrographic, oxygen and velocity data were obtained during repeated research cruises carried out mainly along 23°W in the ETNA in the period from 2006 to 2015 (1999 to 2015 for velocity; see Table 1 for details).
-The data set is an update of the 23°W ship section data used in Brandt et al. (2015).
-In the present study, data records from 4°N to 14°N (ETNA OMZ regime) were taken into account.
+Hydrographic, oxygen and velocity data were obtained during repeated research cruises carried out mainly along 23° W in the ETNA in the period from 2006 to 2015 (1999 to 2015 for velocity; see Table 1 for details).
+The data set is an update of the 23° W ship section data used in Brandt et al. (2015).
+In the present study, data records from 4 to 14° N (ETNA OMZ regime) were taken into account.

-Hydrographic and oxygen data were acquired during CTD (conductivity-temperature-depth) casts, typically performed on a uniform latitude grid with half degree resolution.
-Velocity data was acquired with different Acoustic Doppler Current Profilers (ADCPs) systems; vessel-mounted ADCPs (vm-ADCP) recorded velocities continuously throughout the section and pairs of lowered ADCPs (l-ADCP), attached to the CTD rosette, recorded during CTD casts.
+Hydrographic and oxygen data were acquired during CTD (conductivity-temperature-depth) casts, typically performed on a uniform latitude grid with half-degree resolution.
+Velocity data were acquired with different Acoustic Doppler Current Profiler (ADCP) systems; vessel-mounted ADCPs (vm-ADCPs) recorded velocities continuously throughout the section and pairs of lowered ADCPs (l-ADCPs), attached to the CTD rosette, recorded during CTD casts.

-Based on these data sets, meridional sections of hydrography, oxygen and velocity were linearly interpolated for each ship section onto a homogeneous latitude-depth grid with a resolution of $0.05\,^{\circ}$ and $10\,\text{m}$, respectively.
-Details on the methodology as well as on measurement errors are given in Brandt et al. (2010).
-For a single research cruise the accuracy of hydrographic and oxygen data was assumed to be generally better than $0.002\,^{\circ}\text{C}$, $0.002\,$ and $2\,$ μmol kg-1 for temperature, salinity and dissolved oxygen, respectively.
-The accuracy of 1-h averaged velocity data from vm-ADCPs and single velocity profiles from l-ADCP was better than 2-4 cm s-1 and 5 cm s-1, respectively.
+Based on these data sets, meridional sections of hydrography, oxygen and velocity were linearly interpolated for each ship section onto a homogeneous depth-latitude grid with a resolution of 10 m and 0.05° , respectively.
+Details of the methodology as well as on measurement errors are given in Brandt et al. (2010).
+For a single research cruise, the accuracy of hydrographic and oxygen data was assumed to be generally better than $0.002 \,^{\circ}$ C, 0.002 and $2 \,\mu$ mol kg-1 for temperature, salinity and dissolved oxygen, respectively.
+The accuracy of 1 h averaged velocity data from vm-ADCPs and single velocity profiles from 1-ADCPs was better than 2-4 and 5 cm s-1, respectively.

-Mean sections along 23°W were calculated (Fig. 2a to 2c) from 13 (hydrography/oxygen) and 31 (velocity) individual ship sections, respectively (Table 1).
-For the depth range 100 - 1,000 m, the averaging of all sections yielded an average standard error of the mean fields (which is considered to result mostly from oceanic variability) of about 1.8 μ mol kg-1, 0.06 °C, 0.009 and 1.1 cm s-1 for oxygen, temperature, salinity and zonal velocity, respectively.
+Mean sections along 23° W were calculated (Fig. 2a to c) from 13 (hydrography/oxygen) and 31 (velocity) individual ship sections, respectively (Table 1).
+For the depth range 100-1000 m, the averaging of all sections yielded an average standard error of the mean fields (which is considered to result mostly from oceanic variability) of about 1.8 μmol kg-1, 0.06 °C, 0.009 and 1.1 cm s-1 for oxygen, temperature, salinity and zonal velocity, respectively.

 Moreover, a meridional section of the decadal oxygen and salinity trend was estimated.
-First, the data from each ship section was interpolated on a density grid (grid spacing 0.01 kg m^{-3}) by applying an average depth-density relation in the depth range 0-1,000 m.
-Then, linear regressions were calculated (using a 95% confidence level to determine their significance) at each grid point in latitude-density space.
-The resulting sections were subsequently projected onto depth grid.
+First, the data from each ship section were interpolated on a density grid (grid spacing 0.01 kg m^{-3}) by applying an average depth-density relation